Zac-HD/escape-from-automanual-testing/README.md

 Clone this repository, and `pip install pytest hypothesis`.
 That's it!

 *Any recent version of `pytest`, and any `hypothesis>=4.0`.
-Use whatever package manager and environment you prefer - Hypothesis is very widely compatible.
-If in doubt, just `pip install` as above.*
+Use whatever package manager and environment you prefer - if in doubt, just `pip install` as above.
+Hypothesis is compatible with every currently supported version of Python, i.e. 2.7, 3.5, 3.6, and 3.7 - and a similarly wide range of versions for it's optional dependencies.*

 #### Property-based testing 101